 This one is more a roommate ethic than a roommate etiquette.
 One of the main concerns with living with a stranger is a financial one.
 If this is the first time you’re living outside of your parents’ home, you’ll have to get used to paying bills and rent on time every single month.
 We know – it sounds like a lot!

 There are some ways you can help yourself stay on top of things:

 - Make a list of your bills and rent due dates

-- Set up reminders; even just using the calendar in your phone can work
+- Set reminders; even just using the calendar on your phone can work

 - Set up automated payments wherever possible